Kate Kane: Character biography

 The first reference to the modern Batwoman is made by the Penguin in Detective Comics #824 who suggests Batman bring a date to the opening of his club, asking, "Why don't you bring that new Batwoman?
 I hear she's kind of hot."
 In 52 #7 (2006) the new Batwoman is introduced.
 Kane is revealed to have been intimately involved with former Gotham City police detective Renee Montoya and is heiress to one of the wealthiest families in Gotham, owning that which the Wayne family does not.
 In her third appearance in issue #11 of 52 entitled "Batwoman Begins", Kane assists Montoya and her partner the Question in a mystery revolving around a warehouse owned by Kane's family.
 When Montoya and the Question are attacked sometime later by Whisper A'Daire's shapeshifting minions, Kane intervenes as Batwoman and rescues them.

 In 52 #28 (2006), after Montoya learns that the "Book of Crime", a sacred text of Intergang, contains a prophecy foretelling the brutal murder of the "twice named daughter of Kane", she and the Question return to Gotham, joining forces with Batwoman in issue #30 in order to avert Intergang's plans.
 Batwoman later appears in a story written by Greg Rucka for the DC Infinite Holiday Special (2006).
 As Batwoman continues the case, she is joined by Nightwing, who has recently returned to Gotham and becomes infatuated with her.
 On Christmas Eve, he gives her an 'official' Batarang.
 She also celebrates Hanukkah with Renee, and the two kiss shortly before Christmas.
 This story introduced some of Kane's background, including the fact that she is Jewish.
 In issue #48 of 52 (2007), when Intergang realizes that the image of Batwoman in the Crime Bible and the cited "twice-named daughter of Cain" were one and the same, they ransack Kane's apartment, kidnapping her with the intention to sacrifice her.
-Montoya arrives too late to stop the ritual, finding Kate bound and gagged to an altar as prophet Bruno Mannheim plunges a knife through her heart.
+Montoya arrives too late to stop the ritual, finding Kate bound and gagged to an altar as Bruno Mannheim plunges a knife through her heart.
 In the ensuing confrontation, the freed Batwoman pulls the knife out of her own chest to stab Mannheim, and then collapses in Renee's arms.
-She survives her wounds after Renee stops the bleeding in time, however, and as she recuperates in her penthouse, Renee, disguised in her new alter ego as the Question, shines the Bat-Signal into her apartment and asks, "Are you ready?"
+She survives her wounds after Renee stops the bleeding in time.
+As she recuperates in her penthouse, Renee, disguised in her new alter ego as the Question, shines the Bat-Signal into her apartment and asks, "Are you ready?"